-CHAITANYA BHARATHI INSTITUTE OF TECHNOLOGY

-(Autonomous Institution under UGC,Affiliated to Osmania University) Department of Electronics & Communication Engineering Accredited by NBA and NAAC-UGC, Chaitanya Bharathi (Post), Gandipet, Hyderabad-500075

-CHAITANYA BHARATHI INSTITUTE OF TECHNOLOGY (A) OUR MOTTO: SWAYAM TEJASWIN BHAVA
+CHAITANYA BHARATHI INSTITUTE OF TECHNOLOGY (AUTONOMOUS)

+INSTITUTE VISION AND MISSION:

+Vision:

+To be centre of excellence in technical education and research

+Mission:

+Toaddress the emerging needs through quality technical education and advanced research

+DEPARTMENT VISION AND MISSION:

+Vision:

+To achieve Academic and Professional Excellence in Teaching and Research in the frontier areas of Electrical and Electronics Engineering Vis-a -Vis serve as a Valuable Resource for Industry and Society.

+Mission:

+Empowering the Faculty and Student Rendezvous to Nurture Interest for Conceptual Keystone, Applied Multidisciplinary Research, Inspiring Leadership and Efficacious Entrepreneurship culture, Impeccable Innovation in frontier areas to be synergetic with Environmental, Societal and Technological Developments of the National and International community for Universal Intimacy.

+- M1: Emphasis on providing Strong Theoretical Foundation & Engineering Leadership Eminence, infusion of Creativity and Management skill while maintaining Ethics and Moral for Sustainable Development.
+(Individual development) - M2: Enable the Faculty and Student Interactions to trigger interest for Applied Multidisciplinary Research and Entrepreneurship Culture resulting in Significant Advancement of the field of Specialization with Involvement of Industries and Collaborative Educational Networks.
+(Sense of Ownership, Networking and Eco systemDevelopment) - M3: Extend the Conducive Neighborhoods for Innovation in frontier areas to keep pace with Environmental, Societal and Technological Developments of the National and International Community to Serve Humanity.
+(Service to Society, Atmanirbhar Bharat)

+PROGRAMME EDUCATIONAL OBJECTIVES (PEOS):

-Institute Vision To be e a centre of excellence in technical education and research.
-Institute Mission To ac ldress the emerging needs through quality technical education and advanced research.
-Department Vision chieve Academic and Professional Excellence in Teaching and Research in the frontier areas of rical and Electronics Engineering Vis-a -Vis serve as a Valuable Resource for Industry and ety.
-M1 Emphasis on providing Strong Theoretical Foundation & Engineering Leadership Eminence, infusion of Creativity and Management skill while maintaining Ethics and Moral for Sustainable Development.
-(Individual development) Department Mission M2 Enable the Faculty and Student Interactions to trigger interest for Applied Multidisciplinary Research and Entrepreneurship Culture resulting in Significant Advancement of the field of Specialization with Involvement of Industries and Collaborative Educational Networks.
-(Sense of Ownership, Networking and Eco system Development) М3 Extend the Conducive Neighborhoods for Innovation in frontier areas to keep pace with Environmental, Societal and Technological Developments of the National and International Community to Serve Humanity.
-(Service to Society, Atmanirbhar Bharat) PEO 1 Ennoble in offering Design solutions for Complex Engineering Problems using appropriate modern Software tools, with the specified need of the Industry and Protagonist in transforming the Society into a Knowledge Society.
-PEO 2 Elevate Engineering Leadership and will be recognized as Experts working in in Government, Consulting firms, International organizations with their Creativity in Design of Experiments, Analysis and Interpretation of Data and Synthesis of Information.
-PEO 3 Exalt in their Professional career by Persistence in Team work, Ethical behavior, Proactive involvement, and Effective Communication.
-PEO 4 Excel by becoming Researches, Professors and Entrepreneurs who will create and Disseminate new knowledge in the frontier areas of Engineering, Technology and Management.
-PSO 1 Evaluate complex Engineering Problems to meet the distinct need of Industry & Society, by utilizing knowledge of Mathematics, Science, Emerging Technologies such as AI, Block chain & IT tools.
-PSO 2 Exhibit Latent talent in understanding the Engineering and Administration standards at work place as a team leader to manage Projects in the Multi-Disciplinary Environments.
-PSO 3 Establish Engineering Expertise in Power system, Machines and Drives Systems and also Pursue Research in the Frontier areas such as Embedded systems, Renewable Energy, E-Mobility and Smart grid.
+- PEO 1- Graduates will Ennoble in offering Design solutions for Complex Engineering Problems using appropriate modern Software tools, with the specified need of the Industry and Protagonist in transforming the Society into a Knowledge Society. - PEO 2- Graduates will Elevate Engineering Leadership and will be recognized as Experts working in Government, Consulting firms, International organizations with their Creativity in Design of Experiments, Analysis and Interpretation of Data and Synthesis of Information. - PEO 3- Graduates will Exalt in their Professional career by Persistence in Team work, Ethical behavior, Proactive involvement, and Effective Communication. - PEO 4- Graduate will Excel by becoming Researches, Professors and Entrepreneurs who will create and Disseminate new knowledge in the frontier areas of Engineering, Technology and Management

-Program Outcomes of B.E (EEE) Program
+PROGRAM OUTCOMES (POs):